 Strategy, Operational Efficiency, Program Implementation, Global Health, Agriculture & Food Security

 Board TermOctober 2020 - October 2029

 Media ContactEmail: email@example.com

-Edwin Macharia is Dalberg Advisors’ Global Managing Partner.
-In this role, he sets Dalberg’s direction and oversees activities across offices worldwide.
+Edwin Macharia mostly recently served as global managing partner at Dalberg Advisors, where he set Dalberg’s direction and oversaw activities across offices worldwide.

-In his advisory capacity, Edwin supports clients on a range of issues including strategy, operational efficiency, and program implementation.
-He is currently a board member of Nabo Capital, serves as member of The Nature Conservancy’s Africa Council, and the Amref University Governing Council.
+In his advisory capacity, Edwin supports clients on a range of issues including strategy, operational efficiency and program implementation.
+He is currently a board member of Nabo Capital and serves as a member of The Nature Conservancy’s Africa Council and the Amref University Governing Council.
 He has previously been a member of the World Economic Forum’s Global Agenda Council on Africa (2012-2014) and on Risk & Resilience (2014-2016).

 Prior to joining the Clinton Foundation, Edwin was at McKinsey & Company, where he served clients in the financial services and pharmaceutical sectors.
-Edwin holds a degree in Biology from Amherst College.
-He has been recognized as a Young Global Leader by the World Economic Forum, was listed by Forbes as one of the 10 Most Powerful Men in Africa in 2015.
+Edwin holds a degree in biology from Amherst College.
+He has been recognized as a Young Global Leader by the World Economic Forum and was listed by Forbes as one of the 10 Most Powerful Men in Africa in 2015.
 He is also an Archbishop Desmond Tutu Fellow.